AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/10-Create new documents with attachments/10-Create test Drive files and folders.md

 ![file-id-in-ui](/img/file-id-in-ui.png)

-> ⭑   **Note**: Note: Certain Drive files such as Google Forms require an additional step of clicking on ```Edit``` (pencil icon usually in the bottom right of the page) and open the file in yet another view.
+> ⭑   **Note**: Certain Drive files such as Google Forms require an additional step of clicking on ```Edit``` (pencil icon usually in the bottom right of the page) and open the file in yet another view.
 Only then does the URL display the proper file ID.

 Make note of the **Drive file ID** for [later](#heading=h.vllmj75wrdzj).
 It and the **AODocs document ID** are the two most critical and commonly used pieces of identifying information in the **AODocs API**.